theSYKLO/asahi-linux-dots/README.md

-## Before using this
+## Before using this repo
 this repository is for having a fast fresh install of fedora asahi remix <br/>
-this repo and every dot file is made with personal preference of me
+this repo and every dot file is made with personal use in mind so use this repo with this in mind

 ## Hyprland dotfiles
 hyprland dotfiles are made on top of typecraft dot files. <br/>